DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 # Drop-in Gift Cards
 Lightrail's Drop-in Gift Card solution makes it easy to offer gift cards to your customers in days.

-The solution is component based, using widgets which created from simple HTML snippets.
+The solution is component based, using widgets which are created from simple HTML snippets.
 Gift cards, when redeemed, are applied to the customer's account which can be used as a payment option during checkout.

 ## Getting Started